-Andrew discusses a number of supplements in the context of boosting testosterone.
+Andrew Huberman discusses the following supplements in the context of boosting testosterone:

 Andrew says that 6 years ago, his total testosterone was at around 600.